sinamathew/100DaysOfLowLevel/Day-1/README.md

   - The C Programming Language - Dennis & Brian - 2nd Edition

 ## Goal:
-By the end of the day, you should have a solid understanding of basic C syntax, data types, and how to declare and initialize variables.
-Happy coding!
+By the end of the day, I have solid understanding of basic C syntax, data types, and how to declare and initialize variables.
+Happy logic!